Alpenglow88/oTTo/docs/cheatsheets/gems.md

 # **[Report Builder](https://github.com/rajatthareja/ReportBuilder)**

-this Gem helps to build the lovely HTML report that OTTO generates.
-It takes a number of parameters as inputs but for OTTO, the best example is the [report_builder.rb](lib/report_builder.rb)  script.
-This shows everything that OTTO uses however, if you want to know more, click on the Gem name
+this Gem helps to build the lovely HTML report that oTTo generates.
+It takes a number of parameters as inputs but for oTTo, the best example is the [report_builder.rb](lib/report_builder.rb)  script.
+This shows everything that oTTo uses however, if you want to know more, click on the Gem name

 # **[Require All](https://github.com/jarmo/require_all)**
 This is a great little Gem that helps you require multiple files at once (as long as they are in the same directory).